zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 rebirth...have and have...reincarnation and reincarnation...circulation and
 circulation.
 They create friction, friction, friction, walk, dwell, act, turn, guard, make existence, make existence."
-The two were rubbing each other on their hands, and they should walk alone like rhinoceros horns.
+The two were rubbing each other on their hands, and they should walk alone like rhinoceros.

 Because of that, the single enlightened person said:

 "After seeing the brilliance of gold: it was completed by the blacksmith,

-Two in the hands of each otherRubbing, you should walk alone like a rhinoceros horn.
+Two in the hands of each otherRubbing, you should walk alone like a rhinoceros.
 "

 135. So if you are with my partner, there will be verbal conversation or stickiness,

-watching the terror of the future, he should walk alone like a rhinoceros horn.
+watching the terror of the future, he should walk alone like a rhinoceros.

 "So if you are with my partner": "There is a thirsty partner or a human partner.
 What is a thirsty partner?
 "Thirst for love", the lust for lust... (in the